AY2526S1-CS2113-W10-2/tp/docs/DeveloperGuide.md

 #### Delete Transaction Feature
 The DeleteTransaction feature allows users to remove a specific transaction from their financial record.
 This command improves user flexibility by enabling correction of mistakes or removal of outdated records.
+**Note**: The user must be logged into a bank account to use this command.
 The command follows the syntax:

 `delete <transaction-id>`